[PREORDER] Kyria PCB Kit

 - Switch support: The switch footprint has been modified, so that it's easier to solder and harder to make a mistake.
 You can now hot swap both MX and Choc switches using Mill Max 7305 sockets, where this previously was only possible with MX.
+Additionally, the 2u thumb positions now also support Choc switches.
 Support for ALPS switches has been dropped.

 - Hardware handedness: The keyboard now knows which side is which without you having to make firmware adjustments, making it easier to use either side as the master.

 - Supports TRS cables: You can now use a TRS cable as well as TRRS cables to connect both halves together, making finding an appropriate cable easier.
 This does make it backwards incompatible, so don't use a rev2.0 Kyria together with a 1.x Kyria.